 1 award funded by the EPSRC is available for research in either the built environment, energy and clean technology, or nanoscience/nanotechnology.

 What is the application process?

-Applications should be submitted through the Royal Society’s electronic grant application system (e-GAP).
+Applications should be submitted through the Royal Society’s grants and awards management system (Flexi-Grant®).

 All applications are initially checked by the selection panel chair for eligibility and then reviewed by the members of the panel with the most appropriate scientific expertise.